perfectlyproject/perfectwp-wc-omnibus/readme.txt

 == Description ==

-Compatibility with EU Omnibus Directive
+The First Plugin for [WooCommerce](https://wordpress.org/plugins/woocommerce/) with correct implemented EU Directive Omnibus [2019/2161 of the European Parliament](https://eur-lex.europa.eu/eli/dir/2019/2161/oj)

-- Showing the lowest price in the last 30 days when product is on sale,
+- Showing the lowest price in the last 30 days before a product has been marked as on sale,
 - Tracking all price changes,
 - Works correctly with taxable products